Man shocked by police stun gun falls on knife, dies

 MARION, Mich.
-(AP) — Police say a man died in northwestern Michigan after a police officer shocked him with a stun gun, causing him to fall onto a large knife.
+(AP) — Police say a man fell onto a large knife and died after a police officer shocked him with a stun gun in northwestern Michigan.

-State police announced Monday that the 29-year-old died Friday in Marion, about 155 miles (249 kilometers) northwest of Detroit.
+State police say 29-year-old Calvin James Schwab died Friday in Marion, about 155 miles (250 kilometers) northwest of Detroit.

-Two Evart police officers were called to a home by a woman who said her son and husband were involved in a domestic dispute and the son had “two large knives.”

-The man kneeled, but then pulled a knife from his waistband, prompting one officer to fire a stun gun into his back.
-That caused the man to fall forward onto the knife, fatally puncturing his chest cavity.
+Schwab kneeled, but pulled a knife from his waistband, so one of the officers fire a stun gun into his back.
+He fell forward onto the knife, which fatally punctured his chest cavity.

 The officers are on leave amid the investigation.